Centralized Model-Predictive Control with Human-Driver Interaction for Platooning: Numerical Study

 Our simulation also illustrates that the use of a human driver model enables the centralized controller to operate in the presence of an unknown human driver.
 Within one sample, our centralized controller reacts, reducing the speed of the remaining vehicles and ensuring that all vehicles in the platoon reach zero velocity before the inter-vehicle distance constraints are violated.
 As the human controlled vehicle speeds up to a slower velocity than desired, the platoon then maintains the desired standstill distances with additional margin of the constant time headway while matching the lower velocity.
 As the vehicle returns the platoon smoothly accelerates back to the desired velocity and returns to the full desired inter-vehicle distances.

-\paragraph*{Remark} Without the inclusion of the human driver in the model \eqref{eq:mpc:predictionmodelfull}, a simpler platoon controller would be unable to react to the human driver actions.
-A state feedback control using \eqref{eq:platoondynamics}, would command vehicles-4 and-5 to drive through vehicle-3, and give a constraint violating instruction to vehicle-3 when it re-joined the platoon.
-An MPC designed for the platoon using \eqref{eq:mpc:predictionmodel}, would become infeasible as the actions of vehicle-3 would result in its state being constraint violating.
+\paragraph*{Remark} A key contribution of our work is we include a human driver model within our centralized design \eqref{eq:mpc:predictionmodelfull}.
+Our design avoids catastrophic safety incidents where the actions of the human driver, such as emergency braking, could result in an accident where a simpler platoon controller is unable to react to the human driver actions.
+For example, during the emergency braking scenario a constant gain state feedback controller using only the current state in \eqref{eq:platoondynamics}, would command vehicles-4 and-5 to drive through vehicle-3, and give a constraint violating instruction to vehicle-3 when it re-joined the platoon.
+An MPC designed for the platoon without the human driver model, see \eqref{eq:mpc:predictionmodel}, would become infeasible as the actions of the human driver in vehicle-3 would result in the state being constraint violating.

+\paragraph*{Remark} String stability has been well studied for linear systems and the so-called predecessor-follower topology \cite{Feng2019AnnualReviewsinControlStringstabilityvehicular,Besselink2016CyberPhysicalControlRoad,Wang2020SurveyCooperativeLongitudinal,Knorn2014AutomaticaPassivitybasedcontrol,Nunen2019StringStableModel}.
+However, string stability for nonlinear systems and general topologies is very challenging, and remains an open problem \cite{Feng2019AnnualReviewsinControlStringstabilityvehicular}.
+Due to the inclusion of constraints in the optimization problem \eqref{eq:qpconstraints}, the closed-loop dynamics resulting from our proposed controller are nonlinear.
+Additionally, the centralized design with all vehicle states forms general design topology.
+As our proposed centralized constrained controller is nonlinear with a general topology, showing string stability analytically is a non-trivial problem \cite{Feng2019AnnualReviewsinControlStringstabilityvehicular}.
+String stability properties of our controller can be observed in simulation.

+We illustrate in an extension to the above simulation example of our centralized controller for a platoon of five vehicles.
+Consider the period just after the platoon reaches steady state, just after 40 [sec].
+We apply a disturbance to vehicle-1 between 60 [sec] and 120 [sec].
+Figure~\ref{fig:MATLAB:intervehicledistancewithdist} shows the inter-vehicle distance.
+The impact on the inter-vehicle distance between vehicle-1 and-2 is clear (solid blue line).
+However, the impact on the distance between vehicle-4 and-5 (dotted purple line) is very small.
+We observe in simulation that the impact of the disturbance on the inter-vehicle distances reduces down the platoon, illustrating a key property of string stability.
+Finally, when the disturbance is removed the platoon, the inter-vehicle distances return to the steady-state values.